nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 The GUI then lists the filtered exercises.

-Given below is the Sequence Diagram for interactions within the Logic component for the execute("find_exercises bench") API call.
+Given below is the Sequence Diagram for interactions within the Logic component for the execute("exercise_find bench") API call.

 ![FindExercisesSequenceDiagram](images/FindExercisesSequenceDiagram.png)